 SAVANNAH, Ga.
-(WSAV) – A Hardeeville, South Carolina man has been formally accused of helping destroy evidence in the murder of a Fort Stewart soldier’s wife, then lying about it.
+(WSAV) – A Hardeeville, South Carolina man admits he helped destroy evidence in the murder of a Fort Stewart soldier’s wife.

-Davis recently admitted to shooting and killing Boykin, who he’d apparently known since childhood, and fleeing Fort Stewart in her vehicle.
+Davis in September admitted to shooting and killing Boykin, who he’d apparently known since childhood, and fleeing Fort Stewart in her vehicle.
 Both men were on federally supervised release at the time of Boykin’s death, Christine said.

 The case is being investigated by the FBI and the Army Criminal Investigation Command, and prosecuted for the United States by Assistant U.S. Attorney Jennifer G. Solari and Special Assistant U.S. Attorney Darron J. Hubbard.